Why are video captions important?

 Luckily there's an automated solution that can help make the whole task a breeze.

-With digital transcription services, captioning for even the longest of videos can be performed automatically, with little to no input from the user.
+With digital transcription services, captioning and subtitling for even the longest of videos can be performed automatically, with little to no input from the user.

 These highly intuitive services use speech-to-text algorithms to identify and decipher spoken content in videos in a fraction of the time it takes a human to type what's being said.
-These services also let you add a timestamp to the transcribed caption, which are then used to automatically sync the captions to the correct parts of the video.
+These services also let you add a timestamp to the transcribed caption or subtitle, which are then used to automatically sync them to the correct parts of the video.

 Level up: easy captions with Trint's free extension for Adobe® Premiere® Pro

-The recent addition of Trint’s dedicated extension for Adobe®'s Premiere® Pro editing suite promises to make the process of automatically recording and placing captions on video even more simple.
+The recent addition of Trint’s dedicated extension for Adobe®'s Premiere® Pro editing suite promises to make the process of automatically recording and placing captions and subtitles on video even more simple.

 The Adobe® Premiere® transcription panel lets users drag and drop video and audio files and returns a swift, full transcription with time-stamped captions that's automatically linked to exactly the corresponding moment in the recording.
 The captioned script, dialogue or other speech from the audio or video file can then be edited to ensure 100% accuracy before it is then embedded onto the source media file in Adobe® Premiere®.